mmtk/mmtk-core/docs/portingguide/src/howto/nogc.md

 ### Setting options for MMTk

-You can set [options for MMTk](https://www.mmtk.io/mmtk-core/public-doc/util/options/index.html) by using the [`process`](https://www.mmtk.io/mmtk-core/public-doc/memory_manager/fn.process.html) function to pass options, or simply by setting environment variables.
+The preferred method of setting [options for MMTk](https://www.mmtk.io/mmtk-core/public-doc/util/options/index.html) is by setting them via the `MMTKBuilder` instance.
+See [here](https://github.com/mmtk/mmtk-openjdk/blob/54a249e877e1cbea147a71aafaafb8583f33843d/mmtk/src/api.rs#L79) for an example in the OpenJDK binding.

+The [`process`](https://www.mmtk.io/mmtk-core/public-doc/memory_manager/fn.process.html) function can also be used to pass options.
+You may want to set multiple options at the same time.
+In such a case you can use the [`process_bulk`](https://www.mmtk.io/mmtk-core/public-doc/memory_manager/fn.process_bulk.html) function.

+MMTk also supports setting options via environment variables.
+This is generally only recommended at early stages of the porting process in order for quick development.
 For example, to use the NoGC plan, you can set the environment variable `MMTK_PLAN=NoGC`.
-You may want to set multiple options at the same time as well.
-In such a case you can use the [`process_bulk`](https://www.mmtk.io/mmtk-core/public-doc/memory_manager/fn.process_bulk.html) function.

 A full list of available options that you can set can be found [here](https://www.mmtk.io/mmtk-core/public-doc/util/options/struct.Options.html).